cldf-datasets/liljegrenhindukush/raw/WO05a-AdjNWordOrder.md

 | ADJ                                                                                   | N        |     |     |     |
 | <span id="_Hlk50649735" class="anchor"></span>‘the little girl’ (GWTa-ValQuestAG:057) |

-An overwhelming majority of the sample languages apply an adjective—noun word order (either as the only option, or in addition to the reverse order).
-It is only entirely absent in three of the languages.
+Nearly all of the sample languages apply an adjective—noun word order (either as the only option, or in addition to the reverse order).
+It is only entirely absent in a few of the languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|